-- 2. Evaluation of the laboratory sessions based on: - Preparation conducted prior to the laboratory session. - Work conducted in the laboratory.
+1. Evaluation of the laboratory sessions (70%) based on:

+- Preparation conducted prior to the laboratory session, by means of the realization of questionnaires (5%) and revision of the scheme and previous calculations of the laboratory notebook (5%). - Work conducted in the laboratory (10%).
 A continuous assessment of the progress achieved and the work conducted during the practical sessions will be made taking into account the student's ability in the laboratory work, their interest and their attitude.
-In particular, progress made in implementing a proper experimental technique will be evaluated. - Analysis of unknown samples.
-During each practice session, students must analyse a sample problem of unknown composition and/or concentration.
-The quality of the results obtained is considered an accurate reflection of the quality of the experimental work conducted. - Laboratory notebook and analytical reports.
-The laboratory notebook and the analytical reports must be developed in accordance with the lecturer's guidelines.
+In particular, progress made in implementing a proper experimental technique will be evaluated. - Analysis of unknown samples (35%).
+During each practice session, students must analyse and make an analytical report of a sample problem of unknown composition and/or concentration.
+The quality of the results obtained is considered an accurate reflection of the quality of the experimental work conducted. - Laboratory notebook (15%).
+The laboratory notebook must be developed in accordance with the lecturer's guidelines and it will be evaluated through the use of a rubric.